Guide to Clearing

 You can use Clearing if you didn’t get the exam results to get into your firm or insurance choice universities, if you didn’t receive any offers when you first applied, or for a different reason (see below).
 Clearing may be your second chance of getting a place at university.

-Clearing will open Thursday 5 July.
+Clearing opened Thursday 5 July.
 If you apply to university for 2018 entry after 30 June 2018, you are automatically entered into Clearing.

 For most students, Clearing only becomes available once results have been released, and they haven’t met the entry criteria for previously chosen courses.
 Results days in 2018 are: